Share your feedback or suggestions:

 Addresses Transmission Customer requests for Transmission Service and provides a description of the calculations, assessment, and studies performed by PJM to assess a request for Transmission Service and to determine the adequacy of the PJM Control Area Transmission Service Facilities to accommodate the request.

 Discusses specific transmission conditions and procedures for the management of transmission facilities within the PJM control area.
-A complete version including critical energy infrastructure information (CEII) is available upon completion of the CEII requirements for requesting access.
+View complete version of Manual 3. - requires additional access.

 Describes the processes and procedures associated with updating and validating the PJM EMS model as well as the responsibilities and requirements for the various model data stakeholders.